abelhernando/angular-appointments-app/README.md

 Welcome onboard!

-As you may have already seen, we really like to experiment and iterate here at Docplanner and just now we’re dealing with a new amazing feature for our users: **reschedule an appointment!**
+As you may have already seen, we really like to experiment and iterate here at Scheduler and just now we’re dealing with a new amazing feature for our users: **reschedule an appointment!**

 So your first task with us will be to develop a fast prototype for a small app that allows our patients to reschedule an existing appointment.
 This is the design: